mfidino/mfidino.github.io/blog/_posts/2021-8-25-bayesian_integrated_model.md

 1. Approximating the integrals in the model with a Riemann sum.
 2. Incorporating the non-standard likelihood of the presence-only data model.

 The first step is not difficult.
 For the region *B*, all we need to do is break it up into a "sufficiently fine grid" (*sensu* Dorazio 2014) and evaluate the model in each grid cell.
 ![A landscape with a grid of cells]({{site.url}}/blog/images/iocm01.jpeg#center)

+ What is sufficiently fine?
+I've seen some suggestions that you need at least 10000, but in reality the number of cells is going to depend on the landscape heterogeneity you are trying to capture and your data.
+For example, a smaller study region roughly the size of a city may not need 10000 grid cells.
+For example, I've had success with this model splitting Chicago, IL, which is about 606 km<sup>2</sup>, into roughly 2500 500m<sup>2</sup> grid cells.
+So if you are trying to use this model on your own you may need to do some trial and error to determine what is an appropriate cell count is (i.e., fit the model with different grid cell sizes to see if it has an influence on the parameters in the latent state model).

 Discretizing the region, however, means all of the data input into the model needs to be aggregated to the scale of the grid (i.e., the covariates and species data).
+I'll show you how to do that when I simulate some data.
 In our model, let `npixel` be the total number of grid cells on our landscape and `cell_area` be the log area of the gridded cell (we have to include a log offset term into the latent state linear predictor to account for the the gridding we did).
 The latent state model is then:

 ```R
 for(pixel in 1:npixel){